-It is recommended that government should continue to strengthen the financial institutions and market and should discourage high interest rate as it curtails the amount of money available for investment.
-The government should also ensure that measures are put in place to address continuous increase in prices and continue to build public confidence in the financial system.
-Also, of utmost importance is that policies should be put in place to discourage the wide rate of interest rates (the difference between the lending and savings rate) in the economy.
-This will all things being equal result into an increase in the total value of goods and services available in an economy, an increase in the level of employment, reduction in the rate of inflation as well as improvement in the stock market which are all sine qua non for resolving the decline in the country's level of GDP and revamping the economy to achieve prolonged positive economic prospects.
+However, it is recommended that government should continue to strengthen the financial institutions and market and discourage high interest rate as it curtails the amount of money available for investment, thereby, crowding out investment.
+Also, of utmost importance is that policies should be put in place to discourage interest rates disparity (the difference between the lending and savings rate) in the economy and ensure that stringent policies are embarked upon to curb the phenomenon of general and persistent rise in price levels without recording a high rate of unemployment in the economy.
+This will all things being equal result into an increase in the level of employment, an increase in the total value of goods and services available in an economy.
+Also, with substantial reduction in the incidences of poverty, unemployment and inequality, the country will also record sustained economic development.